 Retail prop firms handle risk during trader evaluations by enforcing clear trading rules and closely tracking performance.
 These rules typically include limits on maximum drawdowns, daily loss thresholds, and profit targets.
 The goal is to encourage disciplined trading and prevent taking on unnecessary risks.

-In addition, firms use real-time risk management systems to monitor trades and assess the consistency of a trader's approach.
-This ensures that even in simulated accounts, trading remains within a structured and controlled environment, providing a reliable way to evaluate a trader's skills and decision-making under pressure.
+In addition, firms use real-time risk monitoring to track trades and assess the consistency of a trader's approach.
+This ensures that even in simulated accounts, trading remains within a structured and controlled environment, providing a consistent way to evaluate decision-making under pressure.

 References